dereuromark/cakephp-feed/README.md

 **It is still dev** (not even alpha), please be careful with using it.

 ## What is this plugin for?
-There is a core Rss helper, but it has several defencies.
+There is a core Rss helper, but it has several deficiencies.

 ### Goals of this view class